Application and admission - Economics

 One-year Master qualifying for the PhD program

 To strengthen their qualifications for the PhD program, strong applicants with at least one year Master studies, including the topics of the compulsory courses in the Master program, may apply to the Master program and obtain a transfer of 60 credits.
 This would make it possible to complete the Master program in one year.
-Conditional on sufficiently good grades at the Master program, these students would then fulfill the educational requirements for admission to the PhD program, and thus compete on equal terms with other applicants to the PhD program.
+Conditional on sufficiently good grades at the Master program, these students would fulfill the educational requirements for admission to the PhD program, and thus compete on equal terms with other applicants to the PhD program.
 It is possible to apply to both the PhD program and to the Master program.
 Applying to the Master program simultaneously with the PhD program does not reduce the chances of being accepted directly to the PhD program.
 Further information about admission and how to apply for the Master's programme.

 The Department will offer a limited number of scholarships for these applicants.
 Further information about scholarships.